duncanbradley/axis-extension/draft.md

 # Method
 # Materials

-We generated bar charts using ggplot2 in R (version ), using tidyverse version  and ggh4x version .
+We generated bar charts using ggplot2 in R (version ), using tidyverse version xxx and ggh4x version xxx.
 The same scenarios were used as in E1 and bar charts were generated using the same method.
 We expanded the range of denominators, employing the following values: Consequently, the values plotted in the charts and on the axes, differed from E1.

+We added the word ‘surveyed’ or ‘assessed’ to [x] accompanying sentences in items, that were unclear in the absence of a denominator.

 # Procedure